ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: codeblock}

-## Step 4: Create an IAM service credential by using the console
+## Step 4: Create a service credential by using the console
 {: #create_credential_ui}
 {: ui}